Maarten-gh/mdsedwhblog/README.md

 ## Articles

-Note: syntax highlighting in the articles is done using https://syntax-highlighter.k26.ch/.

 1. **Model Driven Software Engineering for Data Warehousing — Part 1: Code Generation** (article-01)

    This article is the first part of a series of articles in which I want to give an overview of how I think Model Driven Software Engineering (MDSE) can be used for data warehousing.